trevordmiller/device-setup/README.md

 - Focus on timeless skills so that my skills are relevant as long as possible.
 - Use defaults as much as possible so that my skills are portable without being tied to custom setups.
+- Keep source notes in markdown files so that the content is portable with minimal integrations.
-- Encapsulate my configuration so that I can reproduce it on other computers.
+- Encapsulate my computer configuration so that I can reproduce it on other computers.

 ## Setup